 Home to the best museums in the capital, the west-London neighbourhood of Kensington is a perfect spot to spend the day.
 Stroll its picture-perfect streets and peruse its upscale shops and restaurants.
 From beautiful gardens to bustling markets and world famous museums, the borough is full of things to see and do – Culture Trip rounds up the very best.

 Visit the area’s famous museums

-If you’re a history buff or design geek, you’ll love the V&A, which showcases over 3,000 years worth of art, jewellery and furniture.
-For a family-friendly experience, you can’t get much better than the legendary Natural History Museum or Science Museum, which are packed full of interesting historical exhibits as well as hands-on interactive areas.
+Kensington is home to some of the world’s best museums.
+Head to Cromwell Road for three major institutions – the Victoria & Albert Museum (V&A), the Natural History Museum and the Science Museum – all of which offer free entry to the general public (apart from some special exhibitions that are worth booking in advance).
+If you’re a history buff or design geek, you’ll love the V&A, which showcases over 3,000 years worth of art, jewellery, fashion and furniture.
+For a family-friendly experience, you can’t get much better than the legendary Natural History Museum or Science Museum, which are packed full of fascinating and educational exhibits as well as hands-on interactive areas.

 Wander around Kensington’s beautiful back streets and cobbled mews

 Home to some of the most decorative buildings in London, Kensington is guaranteed to leave you with some serious house envy.
 It’s worth taking a stroll through the cute cobbled streets and stunning mews, especially the famous Holland Park Mews – well known for the uniform and picturesque nature of its houses.